 - Faster (often 10–100× for large datasets)

-- Better preservation of global structure (distances between clusters more interpretable)
+- Better preservation of global structure (distances between more interpretable)

 - Deterministic with fixed random seed